LBHB/NEMS_PRE2018-03-09/docs/discussions.md

 2. The inner analysis, which may or may not not segment the est dataset during the fitting process.

 But for the moment, we'll leave the outer loop in demo_script.py.
+---

+Ideas on initializers:

+Initializers are like:  f(data, incomplete_modelspec) -> modelspec_with_priors.
+Or maybe f(data, parameters) -> modelspec_with_priors, where the parameters could be either 'vague' keywords or whatever needed?

+The goal is that after initialization, when fitting is ready to start, we have a modelspec containing priors and keywords that help us find this model later.

+There will be many kinds of initializers: if you have a particularly weird model, you may want to prefit it in some weird way.
+If you want to start from another model, you might use the "start near this existing fit model" initializer.
+I leave it up to everybody to make their own initializers for specifically hard problems.
+Otherwise keywords may "just work" for simpler things.